MercerU-TCO/GoBabyGo/docs/pages/cars-maserati-task03.md

 ## Verification

-After the battery connector is disconnected and stowed behind the battery, you can proceed to [the next task]({{ site.baseurl }}/pages/cars-maserati-task04.html).
+After the battery connector is disconnected and stored behind the battery, you can proceed to [the next task]({{ site.baseurl }}/pages/cars-maserati-task04.html).